debatelab/ada-simulation/README.md

 # Belief Dynamics with LMs

 Multi-agent simulation model of belief dynamics with LMs.
+This repo makes available the code for simulating conversations with artificial deliberative agents presented in [Betz (2021)](http://arxiv.org/abs/2104.06737).

+The twin repo [ada-inspect](https://github.com/debatelab/ada-inspect) provides simulation results and an app to inspect them.

 We recommend to install the required packages (`requirements.txt`) in a virtual environment.